mattbanks/jQuery.equalHeights/README.md

 ### Responsive

-The plugin is responsive and will re-call itself whenever the window is resized, ensuring the elements remain the same size during browser changes.
+If you use auto initialzation, the plugin is responsive and will re-call itself whenever the window is resized, ensuring the elements remain the same size during browser changes.

+If you use manual initialization, you'll have to call the function manually when the window is resized:

+	$(window).resize(function() {
+		$('.yourelements').equalHeights();
+	});

 ### Caveats